Evaluating Code Reasoning Abilities of Large Language Models Under Real-World Settings: Introduction

-For a systematic comparison of real-world programs and existing datasets used for code reasoning, we identify nine \emph{code complexity measurement metrics} (Table~\ref{metrics-complexity})\footnote{We have no claim on the completeness of these metrics.
-However, even within this set of metrics, we show that current reasoning problems are far behind real-world programs, motivating the inclusion of real-world problems to evaluate the code reasoning abilities of LLMs.}: Cyclomatic Complexity ($M_1$), Compound Predicates ($M_2$), Nested Constructs ($M_3$), Structural Complexity ($M_4$), Third-party APIs ($M_5$), Inter-class Dependency ($M_6$), Intra-class Dependency ($M_7$), Primitive Variable Count ($M_8$), and Complex Variable Count ($M_9$). $M_1$, $M_6$, and $M_7$ are classic code complexity metrics~\cite{mccabe1976complexity}.
-Prior studies have also shown that LLMs struggle in code reasoning when the program consists of compound predicates, deeply nested constructs, complex code structures such as list comprehension, API calls, and compound variables~\cite{liu2024codemind,hooda2024large}.
+We first analyze the complexity of \name problems from different perspectives using nine metrics presented in Table~\ref{metrics-complexity}\footnote{We make no claim to the completeness of these metrics.
+However, even within this set of metrics, we show that current reasoning problems lag behind real-world programs, motivating the inclusion of real-world problems to evaluate LLMs' code-reasoning abilities.}: Cyclomatic Complexity ($M_1$), Compound Predicates ($M_2$), Nested Constructs ($M_3$), Structural Complexity ($M_4$), Third-party APIs ($M_5$), Inter-class Dependency ($M_6$), Intra-class Dependency ($M_7$), Primitive Variable Count ($M_8$), and Complex Variable Count ($M_9$). $M_1$, $M_6$, and $M_7$ are classic code complexity metrics~\cite{mccabe1976complexity}.
+Prior studies have also shown that LLMs struggle with code reasoning when the program contains compound predicates, deeply nested constructs, and complex code structures such as list comprehensions, API calls, and compound variables~\cite{liu2024codemind,hooda2024large}.